pslucas0212/virtwho-customerportal/README.md

 System Purpose Status: Disabled
 ```

 I checked to make sure that the RHEL 8 repos are enabled on the VM.
-When creaing the RHEL 8 VM from an ISO image on vSphere, the RHEL 8 repos are automatically enabled.
+When creating the RHEL 8 VM from an ISO image on vSphere, the RHEL 8 repos are automatically enabled.
 ```
 # subscription-manager repos --list-enabled
 +----------------------------------------------------------+